ozun215/shim-review/README.md

 -------------------------------------------------------------------------------
 ### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 -------------------------------------------------------------------------------
-To make secure boot on Gooroom OS
+To secure boot working on Gooroom OS

 -------------------------------------------------------------------------------
 ### Who is the primary contact for security updates, etc.?